-- any relevant updates to the information that was initially submitted to the CER in the notification and/or PIR; - results of root cause analysis including: - o at least one immediate cause (e.g., corrosion fatigue); and - o at least one basic (root) cause (e.g., inadequate evaluation of changes); - corrective actions completed (or planned) to remove or control the cause(s) to eliminate the hazard or minimize the associated risk (e.g., repair/replacement) (see Appendix 1 for additional guidance); - preventive actions completed (or planned) to address causes at additional locations where similar/identical situations exist to proactively eliminate the identified risk (e.g., local/regional staff communication) (see Appendix 1 for additional guidance);

-- preventive actions completed (or planned) to address systemic causes (e.g.; staff or internal communication made across company/system) (see Appendix 1 for additional guidance); - specific details based on the type of incident, for example: - detailed information on the pipeline/facility component that failed (equipment type, such as gate valve, and the component that failed, such as the valve packing); - operating conditions of the pipeline/facility at the time of incident discovery (operating pressure, product type, depth of cover); - maintenance history of failed component (date of last inspection/maintenance, type of inspection such as visual or non-destructive examination); - o environmental impacts; and - any other information or documentation if requested to do so by the CER (e.g., final investigation report, metallurgical report).
+- any relevant updates to the information that was initially submitted to the CER in the notification and/or PIR; - results of root cause analysis including: - o at least one immediate cause (e.g., corrosion fatigue); and - o at least one basic (root) cause (e.g., inadequate evaluation of changes); - corrective actions completed (or planned) to remove or control the cause(s) to eliminate the hazard or minimize the associated risk (e.g., repair/replacement) (see Appendix 1 for additional guidance); - preventive actions completed (or planned) to address causes at additional locations where similar/identical situations exist to proactively eliminate the identified risk (e.g., local/regional staff communication) (see Appendix 1 for additional guidance); - preventive actions completed (or planned) to address systemic causes (e.g.; staff or internal communication made across company/system) (see Appendix 1 for additional guidance); - specific details based on the type of incident, for example: - detailed information on the pipeline/facility component that failed (equipment type, such as gate valve, and the component that failed, such as the valve packing); - operating conditions of the pipeline/facility at the time of incident discovery (operating pressure, product type, depth of cover); - maintenance history of failed component (date of last inspection/maintenance, type of inspection such as visual or non-destructive examination); - environmental impacts; and - any other information or documentation if requested to do so by the CER (e.g., final investigation report, metallurgical report).

-13.1.3 Incident Costs
+13.1.3 Annual Incident Costs Reporting

-The CER now expects companies to report on costs, as described below, for any incident that meets the following definition under any of the CER's regulations:
+Companies are expected to report annual costs associated with any incident that meets the following definition under any of the CER's regulations:

-- an unintended or uncontrolled release of low-vapour pressure (LVP) hydrocarbons in excess of 1.5 m3 that extends beyond a company's property; - significant adverse effect on the environment; - rupture; - a toxic plume; and/or - loss of containment of any fluid from a well.
+- an unintended or uncontrolled release of low-vapour pressure (LVP) hydrocarbons in excess of 1.5 m that extends beyond a company's property; - significant adverse effect on the environment; - rupture;

+- a toxic plume; and/or - loss of containment of any fluid from a well.

-Companies will be expected to report categorized costs related to the incident as follows:
+Companies are expected to report categorized costs as follows:

-Category 1 - Actual costs (to be reported separately) related to:

-- The emergency response, including containment of the incident; - The clean-up and remediation of the incident; and - The repair or replacement of regulated facilities.

-Category 2 - Actual or estimated value of losses or damages not included in Category 1.
+- Category 1: Actual costs for emergency response and containment of release; - Category 1: Actual costs for cleanup and remediation; - Category 1: Actual costs for repair or replacement of regulated facilities; and - Category 2: Actual or estimated value of losses or damages not included in Category 1.

-Companies are expected to provide the above costs annually (calendar) beginning the year the incident was reported and ending either when there are no further costs related to the incident or 5 years after the incident was reported (inclusive of the year that it was reported), whichever occurs first.
+For any incident that meets the definition above, the detailed incident report will include a section for incident cost reporting.
+Companies are expected to provide the annual costs (calendar years) described above by April 30th, beginning the year the incident was reported and ending either when there are no further costs related to the incident or five years after the incident was reported (inclusive of the year that it was reported), whichever occurs first.